RushMaverick/minitalk/README.md

-Certainly!
-Here's a README for your Minitalk project:

 # Minitalk

 Minitalk is a simple communication program consisting of a client and a server, written in C for UNIX environments.
 The program enables communication between processes using UNIX signals, specifically SIGUSR1 and SIGUSR2.